S-DRE/S-DRE/README.md

+## Hello!
+Welcome to my Github 👋.
-### Hi there 👋.
-I'm Andrés, a software and web developer from Lugo, Spain.
+## I'm Andrés, a software and web developer from Lugo, Spain.

 I am currently working as a Python Developer at [Gompute](https://www.gompute.com)

 I like to create code and audiovisual stuff in general so I'll be posting contributions around here